Swiss Railways train in Zurich Station

 You can purchase copies of the full map, as well as rail timetables, from The European Railway Timetable website

 PORTUGAL runs on Iberian broad gauge throughout its rail system: however, despite joining the EU at the same time as Spain went in the completely opposite direction putting its money on the motor car.
 It developed motorways across the country although primarily in the north.
 Now it is starting to regret this decision and its current 2030 rail plan is intended to remedy its loss of track in the past by building new lines or redeveloping past closures but all of this will be on broad gauge: at the present time a major electrification programme is taking place in the Algarve after which the entire line from Lagos in the west to the Spanish frontier at Vila Real de Santo Antonio will be electric.
 One of the lovliest rail journeys is along the Douro river from Porto to Pocinho: an interesting development, for tourism especially, will be the reinstatement of the line to the Spanish border at Barca da Alva which may then be reconnected into Spain if the line to La Fuente de San Esteban can be reopened, and onto Salamanca.
 Two previously closed lines are also being reopened, that between Covilha and Guarda as well as from Elvas to Evora: possibly also the line south from Beja to Ourique.
-A few years ago plans were put in hand to link up with the high-speed line from Madrid near Elvas (see link below) but the Portuguese had cancelled their side of the project although it has recently been reinstated and work started on the first section in Portugal.
+A few years ago plans were put in hand to link up with the high-speed line from Madrid near Elvas (see link below) but the Portuguese had cancelled their side of the project although it has recently been reinstated and work may soon start on the first section in Portugal.
 The prime high speed route between Lisbon and Porto is likely to become a dedicated high-speed track and long-term thinking is that this may be continued south to Faro on the Algarve.